-If you take a leisurely stroll around your neighbourhood the chances are you’ll come across rows of properties that were clearly all constructed at the same time.
-And then there’s one or two that stick out like a sore thumb, clearly from a different time.
+If you take a walk around your neighbourhood, you're likely to come across rows of properties that were constructed at the same time.
+But there could still be a few that stick out, clearly from a different time.

-But even those identical properties may hide a secret.
-If a property was destroyed, builders may have been brought in to recreate the look of the old place, to ensure it’s in keeping with its surroundings.
+Even the identical properties may hide a secret.
+If a property was destroyed, builders may have been brought in to recreate the look of the old place, to ensure it matches its surroundings.

-Fortunately, there’s no shortage of reliable sources to plunder for a definitive answer to the question ‘how old is my house?’.
+Fortunately, there’s no shortage of reliable sources to use when searching for an answer to the question ‘how old is my house?’.

-How to find out when a house was built through HM Land Registry
+How do I find out when a house was built?

-HM Land Registry is typically one of the first ports of call for anyone seeking to establish when their home was built.
-However, it’s not a failsafe-safe option because the Land Registry retains records of ownership of land in England and Wales, not necessarily what’s been built there.
+If you aren't able to get this, you should contact HM Land Registry to establish when your home was built.
+But HM Land Registry isn't a failsafe option.
+This is because it retains records of ownership of land in England and Wales, not necessarily what’s been built there.

-That said, it’s worth using the HM Land Registry search tool to find out what the resource knows about your property, especially if it’s not too ancient.
-In many cases land changed hands for the express purpose of building a property or an estate.
-Copies of title registers or title plans for specific properties cost £3.
+That said, it’s worth using the HM Land Registry search tool to find out what the resource knows about your property, especially if it’s not too old.
+Often, the land has changed hands for the express purpose of building a property or an estate.

 What other ways can I find out when a property was built?

-No one organisation has a monopoly on houses and their date or origin.
-In fact, the potential sources you could draw on are varied and, in some cases, surprising.
-Here are some of the main ones to check out:
+The potential sources you could draw on to find out when a property was built are varied and, in some cases, surprising.
+Here are some of the main options you have to try:

-Previous owners: Ask the incumbent owners whether they’ve any survey results or other information that pinpoints when the property was built.
-They should have title deeds, which should reveal when the property was built.
+Previous owners.
+Ask the previous owners whether they’ve any survey results or other information that pinpoints when the property was built.
+They may have title deeds which should reveal when the property was built.

-Building materials: If you live in a particular part of the country, you might notice that the materials used to construct properties are constructed using the same stone or brick.
+Building materials.
+If you live in a particular part of the country, you might notice that the materials used to construct properties are the same type of stone or brick.
 If yours stands out, it’s probably a relatively new addition.

-Architectural clues: High ceilings, lead-cut windows, picture rails and other original features, such as an outhouse or fireplaces can provide clues to the age of a property.
+Architectural clues.
+High ceilings, lead-cut windows, picture rails and other original features, such as an outhouse or fireplace, can provide clues to the age of a property.

 What’s classified as an old house?

-The UK has its fair share of old houses, but for the sake of convenience houses tend only to be considered ‘old’ if they were constructed before 1940.
-More often than not, they’re referred to in more helpful terms, typically in relation to the period in history they were built.
+The UK has its fair share of old houses, but houses tend only to be considered ‘old’ if they were constructed before 1940.
+These houses are typically referred to in relation to the period in history they were built.

 Unless you live in a castle, the odds are your home falls into one of the following categories:

-Tudor (1485 – 1603): Typically constructed from timber and brick, the latter covered with white-painted wattle, Tudor properties are quite distinctive.
+Typically constructed from timber and brick, the latter covered with white-painted wattle, Tudor properties are quite distinctive.
 The upper floor often juts out over the ground floor.
-Windows tend to be small, as glass was an expensive commodity.
+Windows tend to be small as glass was an expensive commodity.

-Georgian (1714 – 1820): Tall, rectangular sash windows, symmetrically placed either side of a central front door.
-Georgian homes are notable for the sense of space, and of wealth, reflecting the prosperity of the times.
+Georgian homes are notable for the sense of space and wealth, reflecting the prosperity of the times.
+With tall, rectangular sash windows, symmetrically placed on either side of a central front door.
 Expect to find large fireplaces dominating rooms.

-Victorian: (1837 – 1901): Most established towns, villages and of course cities have streets and streets of these well-built, coloured brickwork properties with sloping, rather than flat roofs.
+Most established towns, villages and cities have streets and streets of these well-built, coloured brickwork properties with sloping roofs.
 Bay windows, inside toilets and high ceilings are all tell-tale signs.

-Edwardian (1901 – 1914): King Edward VII died in 1910, but the period to which he lent his name is usually considered to cover properties up to the start of the First World War.
-Homes of this period are squatter than the taller, more elegant Victorian houses.
+King Edward VII died in 1910, but the period to which he lent his name is usually considered to cover properties up to the start of the First World War.
+Homes of this period are broader than the taller, more elegant Victorian houses.
 They feature balconies, ornate balustrades and porches, with wide halls and dual-aspect rooms.